 That’s why a lot of people like to use it to make BBQ pulled pork.
 More importantly, it’s one of the most common cuts to make the best Char Siu in Hong Kong.

-Make sure you have these tools for making this Char Siu recipe.
+Make sure you have these tools for making this Instant Pot Char Siu Recipe.

 Ziploc bag is used for the marinate the pork with it.